Ketupat-Development-Studios/hashbrown/README.md

 * Select a custom hashing algorithm (for tinfoil hat owners)
 * Order a salted hashbrown from the comfort of your home (stretch goal)

-##Known Issues
+## Known Issues

 (these may be unfixable)

-###Messes with browser password autofill
+### Messes with browser password autofill

 Browser will unwittingly save your hashed password and fill it in for you the next time, so Hashbrown will helpfully rehash it for you and you won't be able to login.

 **Current fix:** Turn off browser saving of passwords.
 If you use Hashbrown, you'll have significantly fewer passwords to remember anyway.

-##I'm a security researcher/enthuasist/genius/etc and this isn't secure at all
+## I'm a security researcher/enthuasist/genius/etc and this isn't secure at all

-Compared to using `hashbrown`, salting and hashing client side is objectively more secure.
 Yes it's true that if an attacker knows you use Hashbrown, this approach is much less useful.
-However, few security measures are much help against a sustained, targeted attack.
+However, few security measures are convenient yet helpful against a sustained, targeted attack.

-##Thanks For All The Fish
+## Thanks For All The Fish

 Using [min.js](https://github.com/remy/min.js/) and the [CryptoJS](https://code.google.com/p/crypto-js/)